realflowmick/psp/RFC/RFC-PSP-CORE-v2_8.md

 **Atomicity**: The guarantee that node execution and state persistence occur as a single atomic operation.

 **Cross-Model Portability**: The capability to transfer workflow execution between different inference engines by persisting application output, reconstituting context, and resuming on a new model.
 Enables failover, cost optimization, capability routing, and hybrid workflows.

+### 2.3 Data Provenance Definitions

+**Data Provenance**: Metadata attached to data values indicating their origin, including source endpoint, trust level, and priority.
+Enables filtering of data for decision-making based on origin rather than content.

+**Trust Level**: An integer (0-5) representing a hard isolation boundary for attention masking, analogous to CPU protection rings.
+Lower numbers indicate higher trust.
+Level 0 is reserved for inference-engine enforcement.
+Content at level N cannot influence content at levels 0 through N-1.

+**Priority**: A numeric value (0-100) indicating relative attention weight **within** a trust level.
+Higher values indicate greater attention weight when multiple sections exist at the same trust level.
+Priority does NOT cross trust level boundaries.

+**Transition-Source Constraint**: A node-level declaration specifying which data origins (endpoints, trust levels, priorities) may influence transition evaluation and branching decisions.
+Data not matching constraints is excluded from transition inputs.

+**Source Endpoint**: The Agent URI (MCP tool, API endpoint, function) that produced a piece of data.
+Recorded in provenance metadata for filtering purposes.

+**Field Trust Override**: The ability for MCP servers to classify individual fields within a response with different trust levels (e.g., structured data at level 3, free-text fields at level 5).

+**Qualified Data**: Data that passes all transition-source constraints (endpoint whitelist, maximum trust level, minimum priority within level) and may be used for transition evaluation.

+**Indirect Injection**: An attack where malicious instructions are embedded in data retrieved from external systems (databases, APIs, documents) rather than direct user input.
+Transition-source constraints mitigate this by excluding high-trust-level (4-5) data from branching decisions.

 ---